Do I need a heart failure action plan?

 privacy practices.
 You may opt-out of email communications at any time by clicking on

 Our Housecall e-newsletter will keep you up-to-date on the latest health information.

 Please, try again in a couple of minutes

 See more Expert Answers

-- Horwitz L. Heart failure self-management. https://www.uptodate.com/contents/search.
-Accessed July 12, 2018.
+- Horwitz L, et al. Heart failure self-management. https://www.uptodate.com/contents/search.
+Accessed May 5, 2022.

-- Self-check plan for heart failure management.
-American Heart Association. http://www.heart.org/HEARTORG/Conditions/HeartFailure/Heart-Failure-Tools-Resources_UCM_002049_Article.jsp#.W1DAjWeWzDc.
-Accessed July 12, 2018.
+- Self-check plan for HF management.
+American Heart Association. https://www.heart.org/en/health-topics/heart-failure/heart-failure-tools-resources.
+Accessed May 7, 2022.